 Isaiah first wrote of the coming Branch.
 A ‘he’ from the fallen dynasty of David, possessing wisdom and power was coming.
-Jeremiah followed by stating that this Branch would be known as the LORD – the Jewish name for Creator God, and would be our righteousness.
+Jeremiah followed by stating that this Branch would be known as the LORD – the Hebrew name for Creator God, and would be our righteousness.

 Zechariah continues The Branch